Biography

 Recent Experience

-Acted for the Claimants in a claim for the return of 300 Bitcoin (valued at USD3m at the time of the loss, later valued at c.USD19.5m) against an intermediary for, inter alia, breach of contract, negligence, breach of fiduciary duty and disclosure of confidential information at first instance and on successful appeal.
+• Acted for the Claimants in a claim for the return of 300 Bitcoin (valued at USD3m at the time of the loss, later valued at c.USD33m) against an intermediary for, inter alia, breach of contract, negligence, breach of fiduciary duty and disclosure of confidential information at first instance and on successful appeal.

-Fraud and Asset Recovery, DIFC CFI
+Fraud and Asset Recovery, UAE

-Acted for the Defendants in defence of a Part 8 Claim to execute a judgment of the Dubai Courts for USD24.2m against properties held through a DIFC company in the DIFC Courts.
-This matter involved an application to set aside the Enforcement Order, Worldwide Freezing Order and Charging Order on the basis that the DIFC Court lacked jurisdiction to make those orders because the pre-requisite conditions of the Judicial Authority Law had not been met and the DIFC Court had no standalone jurisdiction pursuant to the judgment per Sandra Holdings.
-The matter was granted permission to appeal to the DIFC Court of Appeal.
+• Acted for the Defendants to a Part 8 Claim to execute a fraud judgment of the Dubai Courts and facilitate the recovery of USD24.2m of assets held by a DIFC company in the DIFC Courts.
+This matter involved an application to set aside the Enforcement Order, Worldwide Freezing Order and Charging Order on the basis that the DIFC Court lacked jurisdiction to make those orders because the pre-requisite conditions of the Judicial Authority Law had not been met .The matter was granted permission to appeal to the DIFC Court of Appeal.

 Fraud and Asset Recovery, International

-Acted for the 13-17th successful Defendants in the USD33bn fraud claim brought in the Cayman Islands Court against a Saudi Arabia family-owned conglomerate at first instance and on appeal.
+• Acted for the 13-17th successful Defendants in the USD33bn fraud claim brought in the Cayman Islands Court against a Saudi Arabia family-owned conglomerate at first instance and on appeal.
 The 129 day trial is the longest in Cayman Islands’ history.

 Language(s)